 The material issues we identified need longer term thinking, so we've ensured that our materially assessment work takes this into account.
-As well as the short-term actions documented in specific action plans, the following shows the high level roadmap of our key aspirations moving towards 2020 - aligned to our business strategy
+As well as the short-term actions documented in specific action plans, the following shows the high level roadmap of our key aspirations moving towards the end of 2020/21 - aligned to our business strategy.

-Figure 5: Our longer-term corporate responsibility goals
+Figure 4: Our longer-term corporate responsibility goals